 I have to admit, one could easily mistake the milky chocolate coating and rich caramel filling for their dairy-filled nemesis.
 Oh, and did I mention that they come in flavors?
 Each four-count box includes a Ginger, Orange, Almond and Hazelnut salted caramel – all organic, all vegan, all indulgent.

-Pistachio Caramel – I wasn’t sure what to expect on this one …was it going to be the same as the caramel one but just with a pistachio on top?
+I wasn’t sure what to expect on this one.
 Much to my surprise, this chocolate had a sweeter center and a milder overall taste that seemed to dance on my tongue.
 A definite winner!
-Oh and the pistachio on top didn’t hurt either.
+Oh and the pistachio on top was the perfect touch.

 Snowballs: White Chocolate Hazelnut Truffles